 Simmons’s big break came with the early HBO show Oz, where he played the villainous Vern Schillinger for six seasons.
 Portraying this white supremacist wasn’t just emotionally grueling—it was downright dangerous.
 As Simmons recalled to Esquire, “On Oz one day, I got a chunk of camera embedded in my head and I was passed out on the floor geysering blood while the set medic stood over me, freaking out … I ended up going to the ER and getting nine stitches in my head—real Frankenstein stitches.
 When I went back to the set, they shot me from the other side for the day.”

-Beginning with his role as the screaming boss BR in Thank You for Smoking and ending with his most recent part as Allison’s dad in Men, Women & Children, Simmons has acted in all six of Jason Reitman’s feature films (though only his voice appeared in Young Adult).
-To date, he is the only actor to do so.
+Beginning with his role as the screaming boss BR in Thank You for Smoking and including his most recent part in 2018's The Front Runner, Simmons has acted in most of Oscar-winner Jason Reitman’s feature films (though only his voice appeared in Young Adult).
 “He’s my muse,” Reitman told Variety.
 “Hitchcock had his blondes, and I have J.K.
 Simmons.”

 Even if you haven’t seen Simmons’s movies, TV shows, or Farmers Insurance commercials, you’ve probably heard him.
 He has lent his voice to video game characters in Portal 2 and The Legend of Korra.
 More importantly, he has voiced the Yellow M&M since 1996.